So you’ve got a decent website up and running, and now you want to start monetizing your business by selling digital downloads.

 Whereas if you host your products through an all-in-one platform like Podia, you get a sleek, customizable storefront design with your own subdomain and branding

-Here’s the comparative example from Jason Barg of Vegetable Gardening Life that presents his offer in a clean, beautiful way, where his products aren’t competing with thousands (if not more) of other options, featuring one main call-to-action (CTA) and zero clutter.
+Here’s the comparative example from Adam Clark of Irresistible Podcasting that presents his offer in a clean, beautiful way, where his products aren’t competing with thousands (if not more) of other options, featuring one main call-to-action (CTA) and zero clutter.

 That’s not the only advantage of controlling your user experience, though.